-Failure to fund the CJDAC would perpetuate the fragmentation of criminal justice data, maintaining the status quo, and impeding the ability of policymakers and criminal justice agencies to make well-informed decisions.
+Failure to fund the CUIDAC would perpetuate the fragmentation of criminal justice data, maintaining the status quo, and impeding the ability of policymakers and criminal justice agencies to make well-informed decisions.
 Without a centralized resource, efforts to identify and address crime trends and hotspots will be less effective, potentially leading to increased crime rates and diminished public safety.
 Moreover, missed opportunities for innovation and collaboration would leave Texas at a disadvantage in adopting improved criminal justice practices.
-The establishment of the CJDAC represents a strategic investment in the safety, well-being, and prosperity of Houston and Texas, leveraging data-driven solutions to address complex criminal justice challenges and position UHD as a national leader in criminal justice research and education.
+The establishment of the CUIDAC represents a strategic investment in the safety, well-being, and prosperity of Houston and Texas, leveraging data-driven solutions to address complex criminal justice challenges, particularly in relation to urban issues, and to position UHD as a national leader in criminal justice research and education.